ladey30/Telco_Churn_Analysis/README.md

-Predict behavior to retain customers.
-You can analyze all relevant customer data and develop focused customer retention programs."
+ Analysis on relevant customer data and discover insights focused 0n customer retention programs."
 [IBM Sample Data Sets]

 Content
 Each row represents a customer, each column contains customer’s attributes described on the column Metadata.# Telco_Churn_Analysis

-Structural Query Language(SQL) used to analyse data
+Structural Query Language(SQL) used to analyze data